-Federal tax returns mailed by taxpayers in foreign countries are filed on time if they bear an official postmark dated by midnight of the due date, including
+Federal tax returns mailed by taxpayers in foreign countries are filed on time if they bear an official postmark dated by midnight of the due date, including any extensions.
+The postmark can be foreign.

 Extensions of time to file.
 If you live outside the United States and Puerto Rico and have your main place of business or post of duty outside the United States and Puerto Rico on the regular due date of your return, you are automatically granted a 2-month extension to file your return.
 If you file on a calendar year basis, you have until June 15.
 This extension is also available if you are on military duty outside the United States and Puerto Rico.
-Your assigned tour of duty outside the United States and Puerto Rico must include the entire due date of your return.
+Your assigned tour of duty outside the United States and Puerto Rico must include the entire due date of